+In World War I, von Choltitz served at the Western frontier, eventually as a Leutnant.
 Dietrich von Choltitz joined the 8.
 Infanterie-Regiment Prinz Johann Georg Nr.
 107 of the Royal Saxon Army as a Fähnrich just months before the First World War broke out.
 His unit served on the Western Front, where he was promoted to Leutnant and became Adjutant of the regiment’s third Battalion within a year of joining.
-He remained in the Reichswehr during the Weimar Republic, becoming a cavalry captain in 1929.
+After World War I he came back to Prudnik, where on 20-08-1929 he married Huberta (1902–2001), the daughter of General of the Cavalry Otto von Garnier .
+The couple had two daughters, Maria Angelika (1930–2016) and Anna Barbara (born 1936), and a son, Timo (born 1944).
+Dietrich was transferred to the riding school in Soltau, as a rider he successfully participates in domestic and international riding competitions.
 Promoted to Major in 1937, he was made commander of third battalion, Infanterie-Regiment 16 “Oldenburg”, a part of 22.
 Luftlande-Division under command of Generalleutnant Adolf Strauß In 1938 he was promoted again, this time to Oberstleutnant.
-He participated in occupation of Sudetenland in 1938 and in the invasion of Poland in 1939, where he fought under Łódź and the river Bzura.In May of 1940, Choltitz participated in the Battle of Rotterdam , making an air landing and seizing some of the city’s key bridges.
+He participated in occupation of Sudetenland in 1938 and in the invasion of Poland in 1939, where he fought under Łódź and the river Bzura.In May of 1940, Choltitz participated in the Battle of Rotterdam , 600 Dutch civilians lost their life, making an air landing and seizing some of the city’s key bridges.
 After the bombardment of Rotterdam, during a meeting with the Dutch discussing the terms of surrender of all Dutch forces in Rotterdam, the German Generalleutnant Kurt Student was shot in the head.
 Student was very popular with his troops and when the German forces moved to execute surrendering Dutch officers in reprisal von Choltitz intervened and was able to prevent the massacre.
 His actions during the assault on Rotterdam earned him the Knight’s Cross of the Iron Cross .
 In September of the same year, he was given command of the regiment, and the following spring was made Oberst.

-In September 1940, he became commander of the whole regiment, from 1941 as a full colonel.
+He remained in the Reichswehr during the Weimar Republic.
+In World war II, von Choltitz’ battalion was engaged in the occupation of Rotterdam via air landings in 1940, with General der Flieger, Kurt Student..In September 1940, he became commander of the whole regiment, from 1941 as a full Oberst.
 In the war against the Soviet Union, von Choltitz’s regiment was engaged in the conquest of the fortress Sevastopol in June 1942.
 In the same year he became a Generalmajor, in 1943 a Generalleutnant.
 His command posts included, for example, the Infantry Division 260, under command of Generalleutnant Robert Schlüter

-Death and burial ground of Choltitz, Dietrich Hugo Hermann von.
+Death and burial ground of Choltitz, Dietrich Hugo Hermann von

 Dietrich von Choltitz died in November 1966, age 71, due to a long standing war illness in the city hospital of Baden-Baden.
 He is buried with his wife Huberta, born Garnier, who died old age 88 on 09-08-2001, on the cemetery of Baden-Baden only a few steps from Stalingrad Field Marshal Friedrich Paulus “Der Lord”, General der Flieger, Commander of Directing Office of Catch Command West, Erich Fitzau, General der Luftnachtrichtentruppe, Kommandeur Luftsignal Instruction Staff, Friedrich Fähnert, Generalleutnant der Artillerie, Kommandeur der XXXXI Panzerkorps, Rudolf Holste, Generalmajor der Infanterie, Kommandeur 172th Infanterie Division, Woldemar Rieberg and Wolfgang Preiss the WWII war movies actor.
 Von Choltitz’s funeral was attended by a number of high ranking French Army officers.